Emotional wellbeing information, resources and support services for staff

 One You Kent – information and guidance for healthy lifestyle choices, with a selection of free apps and support by phone.

 NHS – Every Mind Matters provides information on looking after your mental health and well-being including information on sleep.
 The website also offers an interactive quiz to give you some personal top tips, apps and advice around promoting positive emotional and mental health and well-being.
-This has also been tailored specifically for the coronavirus outbreak.

 NHS – Managers Psychological Wellbeing Guidance identifies key points and guidance for managers and leaders on:

 - Role model caring and compassionate leadership

 - Being accessible and visible to staff

 - Assisting staff to identify their concerns and working with them to address them

 - Coming together as a team, at the beginning and end of the day

 - Rotating staff from higher stress to lower stress functions where possible